swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/02-eventengine.md

 +++
 title = "a.
-Sign in to Event Engine" date = 2021-05-18T10:46:30-04:00 draft = false weight = 45
+Sign in to AWS Console (via Event Engine)" date = 2021-05-18T10:46:30-04:00 draft = false weight = 45